 6. Reflect.
 Reflect on what kind of people are in your social circle.
-If there any POC?
+Is there any POC?
 If not, ask yourself why?
 What can you do to change that?

 7. Stand up for what is right.
-Don’t tolerate racist comments, jokes or actions from friends, family, or co-workers.
-Confront it, point it out and ask questions like “Why do you feel the way you do?
-I noticed you said, “those Hispanics or those white people” various times in our conversation do you realize that it comes across racist?
+Don’t tolerate racist comments, jokes, or actions from friends, family, or co-workers.
+Confront it, point it out, and ask questions like “Why do you feel the way you do?
+I noticed you said, “those Hispanics or those white people” various times in our conversation do you realize that it comes across as racist?

 9. Find opportunities to engage in activities where there are POC.
 These are some of my favorite things to do as a family.
 Volunteer at places that expose your children to those who are different from you, visit a museum with exhibits that are educating you on POC, find local cultural events like Hispanic festivals, Black History events, Asian festivals, global missionary events or multicultural nights, visiting a multicultural church, a restaurant or grocery store that gives you a taste of food and snacks from other cultures.
 The opportunities are all around but it may take some intentionality and planning.

-Here are more questions from Susan Seay a blogger who is a mover and shaker in her community and our country.:
+Here are more questions you can ask your kids from Susan Seay a blogger who is a mover and shaker in her community: